AnnaWilliford/SWC_Fall2019_test/Lesson3_Git_GitHub.md

  **Challenge 3.1:**
 ```
- Open notes.txt in text editor and add a line of text to it.
+ Open notes.txt in text editor and add steps that !!!!!.
  Save your changes and track your changes with Git.
 ```
 >**Solution**